DonRenando/artifactory-go-example/README.md

 `> jfrog rt go build go --build-name=my-build --build-number=1`

 ### Create and publish a Go module to Artifactory
-Depending on your scenario, you might want to package your source files as a Go module and publish it to Artficatory to be used as a dependency, by you, or other team members.
+Depending on your scenario, you might want to package your source files as a Go module and publish it to Artifactory to be used as a dependency, by you, or other team members.

 1. Publish the package we build to Artifactory.
 Build-info will record the uploaded module as an artifact